 Director of Ruckus

-Megan Sharkey grew up on the Jersey Shore and now happily resides in the American South with their wife and growing family.
-Megan identifies as queer and trans, an advocate and researcher, a gardener witch, and a stubborn survivor.
-Megan received their Masters of Social Work, with a concentration in administration, policy, and program planning, from the Virginia Commonwealth University, in Richmond.
-In this role as Director of Ruckus (aka Operations), Megan works to increase Soulforce’s ability to respond to instances of harmful white Christian Supremacy through advancing the organizational infrastructure, specifically data collection and evaluation strategies.
+Meg grew up at the Jersey Shore and now happily resides in the US South with their wife and growing family.
+Meg identifies as queer and trans, an advocate and researcher, a green witch, and a stubborn survivor.
+Meg received their Masters of Social Work, with a concentration in administration, policy, and program planning, from the Virginia Commonwealth University, in Richmond.
+In this role as Director of Ruckus (aka Operations), Meg works to increase Soulforce’s ability to respond to instances of harmful white Christian Supremacy through advancing the organizational infrastructure, specifically data collection and evaluation strategies.